- 2023 Erickson Station Semiannual Progress Report for Selection of Remedy can be found here.

 Information specific to the impoundment closure and groundwater investigation projects are located at lbwl.com/Erickson.
 This website will be updated with project information and resources.
 In addition, all reports that are required by the CCR rule are located at lbwl.com/ccr.
 If you have any additional questions email us at email@example.com.

 BWL’s groundwater monitoring system has been designed and constructed to meet the requirements of federal and state CCR regulations.
 The system includes wells placed in both the glacial (upper) and bedrock shale (lower) aquifers.
 Through 2022, these monitoring wells are located on Erickson’s property.
 More information about the existing wells and test data may be found at lbwl.com/ccr, “EPA/EGLE Annual Groundwater Monitoring Reports.”
+See the map here.

 The CCR Rule created three phases of groundwater monitoring that include Detection Monitoring, Assessment Monitoring, and Corrective Action Monitoring.
 BWL is currently in the assessment monitoring phase.